 Anne had stayed at Thomas’ lodgings at Exeter College immediately before the trial of the suspected witches at Abingdon in March 1605, where the women were acquitted.
 Brian Gunter, decided to re-open the case, brought it before King James I (who had a reputation as a witch-hunter) on his visit to Oxford University in August 1605.
 He managed to rally support among the academics.

 On hearing Brian’s plea, the King handed the matter over to Archbishop Bancroft, who put Anne in the care of his chaplain, Samuel Harsnett.
 By October Anne admitted that the whole business was a hoax, masterminded by her father, in order to have the women concerned executed.

-7 years beforehand (1598), at a football match, there had been an incident where a fight had broken out between John Field and Richard Gregory.
+7 years beforehand (1598), at a local football match, there had been an incident, where a fight had broken out between John Field and Richard Gregory.
 The young men had been playing whilst the elders of the village had be watching from the sidelines.
-As the fight broke out William Gunter, Anne’s elder brother, had tried to intervene.
-He was then attacked by Richard and his brother John Gregory.
+As the fight broke out William Gunter, Anne’s elder brother, had tried to intervene but was then attacked by Richard and his brother John Gregory.
 In an effort to defend his son, Brian had removed the dagger from his belt and struck both young men with the pommel.
 Within two weeks, both of the Gregory boys were dead.